How a Person With Bipolar Thinks

 Older woman wearing glasses and a white shirt smiling while talking on the phone indoors with sunlight coming through the window behind her.

-Moving Forward With Psychosis Treatment in Los Angeles, California
+Moving Forward With Psychosis Treatment Near Los Angeles, California

 Psychosis crisis stabilization is vital when you’re having thoughts of violence, suicide, or experiencing a psychotic episode.
-Your well-being relies on acute psychiatric crisis and medication stabilization.
+Your overall wellness relies on acute psychiatric crisis and medication stabilization.
 At Ocean View Psychiatric Health Facility, we make moving forward easy.

 Deciding if Ocean View Psychiatric Health Facility Is Right for You

 The decision to seek care at a psychiatric health facility can be overwhelming.
-Ocean View’s professionals are empathetic and are here to help you with the care you need.
+Ocean View’s professionals are empathetic and are here to help you with the care you need for your unique needs.
 Our ADA-compliant health facility has 39 beds, and 80% of our rooms are private.

 Taking the Next Steps With Ocean View